-According to preliminary data compiled by the National Law Enforcement Officers Memorial Fund, 111 law enforcement officers were killed in the line of duty in 2013.
+According to preliminary data compiled by the National Law Enforcement Officers Memorial Fund, 67 law enforcement officers have been killed in the line of duty during the first half of 2014.
 This is a 31 percent increase over the same period in 2013 (51 officers killed).

 Listen to Chairman and CEO Craig Floyd's interview with WCBS-NY (Radio)

-Officer Deaths by Time of Day and Day of Week in 2013
+Officer Deaths by Month and Day of Week: Mid-Year 2014

 Recent Research Bulletins